0xn3va/application-security-handbook/Web Application/Concept of Trusted Devices/README.md

 - Use a random token as a device token.
 - Use a cryptographically strong generator to generate a device token, see the [Cryptography: Random Generators](/Web%20Application/Cryptography/Random%20Generators/README.md) page.
-- Use a random token of length 16+ bytes.
+- Use random tokens of length 16+ bytes.

 # HMAC-based token